A Guide On How To Claim For An Accident In A Public Place

 The more pieces of quality evidence you have, the better.
 Here are some good examples:

 - Photographs – these can capture both the extent of your physical injuries, as well as possibly what caused you the accident.
-For example, you may have tripped and fallen due to a loose paving stone.
+For example, you may have tripped and fallen due to a loose paving stone or broken drain cover.
 Having visual evidence of this could help you in your claim.
 It may be repaired before your claim is made.

 - Medical reports – during your treatment, information regarding any procedures and/or medication prescribed etc will be recorded.
 Having this information at hand can assist you in your claim.